 Loneliness is brutal on the body — it elevates inflammation, weakens immunity, shortens lifespan.
 Centenarians tend to avoid it naturally because they never entirely detach from social life.

-One 98-year-old woman from Ikaria laughed when I asked her if she ever felt lonely.
-“How can I feel lonely?” she said.
-“Someone is always walking through my door.”
+One 98-year-old woman from Ikaria laughed when asked if she ever felt lonely.
+"How can I feel lonely?" she said.
+"Someone is always walking through my door."

 4. They live with a sense of purpose

-This was one of the most profound lessons I learned.
+This was one of the most profound lessons to emerge from the research.
 Every centenarian had a reason to get out of bed — a garden to tend, grandchildren to help raise, animals to feed, a routine to follow, a role in the family or community.

 Purpose doesn't have to be dramatic.
 Sometimes it's as simple as making breakfast for a spouse or tending a small patch of land.
 But the presence of purpose — even a small one — has enormous effects on longevity.
 Purpose lowers mortality risk, improves mental health, and increases resilience.

-One 104-year-old fisherman told me, “I wake up because I still have things to do.
-When I have nothing to do, that will be the day I go.”
+One 104-year-old fisherman said, "I wake up because I still have things to do.
+When I have nothing to do, that will be the day I go."

 5. They don't obsess over aging — they accept it